GameFoundry/bsf/Documentation/Manuals/Native/coreThread.md

 # Command queue {#coreThread_a}
 All the operations listed above happen with the help of a command queue.
 When simulation thread needs to notify the core thread about something it queues a command, which is then eventually received and processed by the core thread.

-@ref bs::CoreThread "CoreThread" managed the command queues.
+@ref bs::CoreThread "CoreThread" manages the command queues.
 Use @ref bs::CoreThread::queueCommand "CoreThread::queueCommand" to queue a new command.

 Each thread has its own command queue, so calling this method from multiple threads will fill up different command queues.